FlowX: Towards Explainable Graph Neural Networks via Message Flows: The Proposed FlowX

-where $\hat{y}$ is the prediction vector and $\mbox{Combine}(\mathcal{G}, 1-\mathcal{M})$ means layer edges are masked out based on the values of $\mathcal{M}$.
+where $\hat{\mathbf{y}}$ is the prediction vector and $\mbox{Combine}(\mathcal{G}, 1-\mathbf{m})$ denotes a modified graph where layer edges are masked out from $\mathcal{G}$ based on the values of $\mathbf{m}$.
 Intuitively, if important layer edges are restricted, then the prediction should change significantly.
-Hence, $\hat{y}$ is encouraged to be different from the original prediction by learning proper weights $w$.
-Specifically, we employ the negative cross-entropy loss that can be formally expressed as
+Hence, $\hat{\mathbf{y}}$ is encouraged to be different from the original prediction by learning proper weights $\mathbf{w}$.
+This encouragement may be also considered as searching a counterfactual graph~\cite{guo2023counterfactual}, while the distinction resides at that we focus on explanations in original graphs, but counterfactual explanations generate new graphs/edges.
+Specifically, we employ the log-likelihood loss as